KevinJoiner/model-garage/README.md

 1. **Model Creation**: Create models from vspec CSV schemas, represented as Go structs.
 2. **JSON Conversion**: Easily convert JSON data for your models with automatically generated and customizable conversion functions.

+## Signal Definitions

+Signal definitions can be found in the [spec package](./pkg/schema/spec/spec.md).
+This package is the source of truth for signals used for DIMO Data.

 ## Migrations

 To create a new migration, run the following command: